Kashikikato/ShiftPokerGame/README.md

 # ShiftPoker

-A simple card game I had to create for Uni.
+A simple card game I created for Uni.